saipranathid/sdudigani_vsd-hdp/Day 15/README.md

 4. **Placement:** Assigns physical locations to standard cells, targeting minimal wirelength, low signal delay, and better area utilization.
 A well-placed design improves performance, reduces congestion, and eases routing complexity.

 ![Alt Text](images/plc.png)

+Global placement provide approximate locations for all cells based on connectivity but in this stage the cells may be overlapped on each other and in detailed placement the positions obtained from global placements are minimally altered to make it legal (non-overlapping and in site-rows)

 ![Alt Text](images/plc_1.png)

 6. **Clock Tree Synthesis (CTS):** Builds a clock distribution network to deliver the clock signal uniformly to all sequential elements like flip-flops and registers.
 CTS ensures minimal skew, balanced paths, and robust clock propagation.